Sunday, May 29, 2016

 Dean Parker (Louis Gossett Jr.) refuses to kick him out because he believes that's what the boy wants.
 Instead he punishes him with washing the pots and pans in the kitchen after meals and keeping a strict eye on him.
 While the dean is away, taking the confiscated alcohol off the property to confront the cop who has a brother who has a liquor store and most likely sold the whiskey to the minor, the school is overtaken by terrorists.
 Leading the charge is Luis Cali (Andrew Divoff) who is demanding the release of his father.
 They are from Colombia, so naturally, his father was sent away for being a major drug dealer.
 He overtakes the school because he wants to kidnap the son of the judge who is overseeing his father's trial who attends the school.
 However, the authorities have gotten to the kid first and took him to a safe location.
 While the other terrorists are "securing" the school grounds with explosives and placing men with guns at certain posts so nobody can go in or out, Headmaster Marcus Brody (Denholm Elliot) tells Cali that the boy he is looking for is not at the school and he doesn't know where he is.
 One of Cali's men finds proof the Headmaster is telling the truth.
 By the way, what exactly is the difference between a headmaster and a dean?

-Billy and his group of friends (which also include Wil Wheaton and Adventures in Baby-Sitting's Keith Coogan) decide they're going to do something about the situation and gather as much intel as the terrorists as they can.
+Billy and his group of friends (which also include Wil Wheaton and Adventures in Baby-Sitting's Keith Coogan) decide they're going to do something about the situation and gather as much intel about the terrorists as they can.
 They learn how many men there are, where they're stationed, and what kind of weapons they have.
 They write all this information down in a notebook.
 While one kid is doing their research, he's paired with a buddy who can give him a signal (like coughing) if a terrorists comes to close and might see the notebook so they just quickly turn the page and act like they're drawing or working on a school assignment.
 Once they have all the info they need, they have an elaborate plan for Billy to escape, deliver the notes to the FBI, then return all within the hour.
 To do this, Billy breaks the window to unlock a door that is hidden from view from the terrorists.
 This is to be timed with one of his friends kicking a soccer ball and breaking a window.
 He runs through the school and escapes through a window at the front of the school.
 He hides behind a car and waits for his friends to distract the two guys on the roof with a remote control airplane.
 Amazingly this works and Billy is able to run across the lawn.
 If the terrorists had turned around, they would have plainly seen a kid running away!
 Cali takes over the toy plane and radios the two men on the roof to tell them to keep an extra eye out on things.
 When they turn around, Billy is no longer in sight.
 I have no idea how he knew where the FBI team would be, but as he's running through the woods, he's caught by them and patted down.
 He tells them he escaped from the school and gives them his notes.
 They want to keep him but he pleads for them to let him go back, but they refuse.
 He talks with Dean Parker who is also there and tells them he needs to go back or people will be killed and the dean tells the officer to let him.

 Meanwhile back at the school, his friends are looking very worried because there's only one minute left before the headcount begins and there is no sign of Billy.
 Even though he has taken one of the Jeeps from the FBI to make up for time, he is still running quite late.
 He runs through an underground tunnel that has water running through it and gets soaked in the process.
 This time he manages to escape the eyes of the men on the roof when Coogan leaves a cigarette burning by a smoke detector and the fire alarm goes off and they go inside to investigate it.
 While entering through the window, Billy takes off his clothes.
 He grabs a towel and apologizes for being late, that he didn't hear the bell signaling it was time for the headcount.